devbyaccident/terraform-workshop/exercises/0-setup/README.md

 Output: [Leave this blank]
 ```

+There will be AWS credentials setup on Cloud9 already, but they don't have enough privileges to run the labs.

+Once the new credentials have been added, you'll be asked if you want to Force Update.
+Say yes to update Cloud9 with the new keys.

 Now if you run `aws configure list-profiles` you should see the `default` profile.
 Run the command below to add this AWS profile to your `~/.bash_profile`.
 Any AWS CLI commands after this will use the `default` profile.